xavierolivenza/UPC_3DEngine/README.md

 	-Right click + "QE" lift movement.
 Q up, E down

+-Gizmos controls

+	-If the Game Object selected is static, the gizmo is not shown

+	-Press W to enable Translation gizmo

+	-Press E to enable Rotation gizmo

+	-Press R to enable Scalation gizmo

 -Drag any FBX and drop it into the executable to load it, if you load its textures before the fbx file, this will be automatically loaded with textures

 ### WINDOWS